A Brief Timeline

 Between 1941 and 1943, many of the Gottscheer villages were destroyed in battles between the Yugoslavian partisans and the Italian forces.
 At the end of the war, the Gottscheers were forced to flee into Austria.
 Some of the refugees eventually found new homes in Austria and Germany, however, most immigrated to the United States and Canada, where they had friends and relatives who had immigrated to those countries prior to World War II.

 Today, the largest number of Gottscheers and their descendants live in the United States, many living in Ohio and New York, with smaller numbers living in Austria, Canada, Germany, and Slovenia.
+GHGA and many other Gottscheer organization are working hard to preserve our history and ensure future generations will carry on the traditions of our past.

 A Short History of the Duchy of Carniola and Gottschee County by L. Edward Skender.
 Colorado: Gottscheer Heritage and Genealogy Association, 1994.